dim3003/dim3003/README.md

-Hi, I’m @dim3003 an University graduate in financial entrepreneurship and data science I’m interested in blockchain and making trading bots.
+Hi, I’m @dim3003 an HEC Lausanne Finance graduate with experience in coding.

+I’m interested in blockchain and making trading bots.

 I’m looking to collaborate on blockchain or trading related project.

 Email: andre.d3003@gmail.com